pluralsight/guides/ionic-framework-a-definitive-10-000-word-guide/article.md

 Next, according to our mockup, we should add buttons that would represent the digits from **0** to **9**, and the buttons that would represent mathematical operations (+, -, *, /).
 Also, we will need the equals button (**=**) and a clear button (**C**).

 In the first row we need to have 4 buttons, the ones representing digits 7, 8, 9 and one representing a dividing operation.
-To acomplish this, we will use a **Button Bar** component from the Components panel so that we'll drag&amp;drop it just below the Input field on the screen.
+To acomplish this, we will use a **Button Bar** component from the Components panel so that we'll drag&drop it just below the Input field on the screen.
 You should see something like this now in your Ionic Creator window:

 ![](http://i.imgur.com/CVcreWF.jpg)

 As you can see from the previous image, three buttons were added inside the Button Bar component.
 Click on a button with text **1** and change it to **7**.
 Repeat the process for other two buttons by changing the text to 8 and 9, respectively.

 Ionic Creator adds 3 buttons within the Button Bar, but we need the 4th one.
-So, to add it, drag&amp;drop a **Button** component next to the button which you labeled as 9.
+So, to add it, drag&drop a **Button** component next to the button which you labeled as 9.
 Click on this newly added button and change its text to **/**, and its style to **Energized**.
 Your interface should look like the one on the image below:

 ![](http://i.imgur.com/OPr1wpc.jpg)